 Deciphering the language of transcription factors, article on the GEM paper.

-GEM is a software tool to study protein-DNA
+GEM is a Java software for studying protein-DNA

 interaction using ChIP-seq/ChIP-exo data.

-GEM links binding event discovery and motif discovery with positional priors in the context of a generative probabilistic model of ChIP data and genome sequence, resolves ChIP data into explanatory motifs and binding events at unsurpassed spatial resolution .
+GEM links binding event discovery and motif discovery with positional priors in the context of a generative probabilistic model of ChIP data and genome sequence, resolves ChIP data into explanatory motifs and binding events at unsurpassed spatial resolution.
 GEM reciprocally improves motif discovery using binding event locations, and binding event predictions using discovered motifs.

 GEM has following features: